cal-id/StatusJsonDatasource/README.md

 JSON Enpoints | The same machine
 Grafana       | SCD's Grafana Server

+### HTML vs non HTML

+For some elements (notably Disk Servers In Intervention), both a HTML and non HTML datasource are provided.
+In the HTML version, at least one column contains HTML rather than plain text (allowing clickable links).
+If you use the HTML version, you get clickable links but you must inform use a setting in the Grafana panel to tell it to parse it as HTML.

 ## Requirements
 - `python2.6`
 - yum packages: `python-ldap` `PyGreSQL` `python-requests`